Work with me on NLP at the University of Sydney!

 Details here.
 Key points:

 - 3-4 years

-- Two classes (ie, half a semester of time)
+- A research methods class and one other class (ie., half a semester of time)

-- No teaching, but you will have opportunities to teach if desired
+- No teaching required, but you will have opportunities to teach if desired

-- I encourage students to do internships in industry research labs
+- I encourage interested students to do internships in industry research labs

 How does Sydney compare to US universities?